 Many of the artists who have worked with Comme Ca exhibit their works throughout the world.
 Most notably the USA, Asia and Europe.

-One week after Comme Ca Art prize we launched Comme Ca NYC, a 3,500 sq ft ground floor gallery space in Manhattan’s Chelsea district.
-From 2003-2004, we exhibited Manchester based artists, putting them on an international footing in one of the world’s most prestigious gallery areas.
+One week after Comme Ca Art prize Comme Ca NYC was launched, a 3,500 sq ft ground floor gallery space in Manhattan’s Chelsea district.
+From 2003-2004, Comme Ca exhibited Manchester based artists, putting them on an international footing in one of the world’s most prestigious gallery areas.

-Since 2004 we have worked alongside the five star Lowry Hotel, producing an enviable line up of exhibitions.
-This has become Comme Ca’s main exhibition space where people from all over the world can view the works on display 24 hours a day.
-Many of the works have been bought from the shows and are now on display in private homes as far a field as Iceland, the USA and Australia.
+Since 2003 Comme Ca Art has worked alongside the five star Lowry Hotel, producing an enviable line up of exhibitions.
+This has become Comme Ca’s exclusive alternative exhibition space where people from all over the world can view the works on display 24 hours a day.
+Many of the works have been bought from the exhibitions and are now on display in private homes as far a field as Iceland, the USA and Australia.

 In autumn 2015 CCA opened the doors to the brand new CCA GALLERY at Hope Mill in Ancoats, Manchester.
 As well as working on an enviable Exhibition Programme, including the Comme Ca Art X AWOL Studios Open Call Exhibition, the gallery is used for Meet the Artist Brunches, Pre-Preview Viewings and Artists in Residence.